 6 Kid-Friendly Hikes in Squamish

-Roam through moss-covered forests hunting for butterflies, squirrels and other woodland critters.
-Squamish is home to plenty of shady trails suited to youngsters.
+Roam through moss-covered forests and surround yourself with fresh mountain air, big Squamish views and a slice of solitude to enjoy with your family.
+Squamish is home to plenty of trails suited to youngsters.
 Read on to discover our favourite kid-approved trails.

 Loaded with sand perfect for kids playing, the Oceanfront Trail is a 2km long loop that wanders through blackberry bushes and alcoves of trees alongside Howe Sound.
 Halfway along the trail, you will reach Newport Beach which features views towards Anvil Island and the Squamish Spit.
 If the wind is just right, you can count the kite and windsurfers skimming along the water nearby.
 The highlight for most kids is playing on the massive chunks of driftwood lining the beach, they serve as comfortable seating areas for picnics and excellent props for imaginary pirate ships.

 Local's tip: Stop by nearby Howe Sound Brewing after your walk for a well-deserved lunch on their sunny patio.